Skip to primary navigation Skip to content Skip to footer

 • The view can be affected by reflections or glare from the windows on some days

-• Limited operating hours – check to make sure they will be open when you want to go up
+• Limited operating hours in the off-season (better in the summer) – check to make sure they will be open when you want to go up

-a close up of a busy city street with tall buildings with Smith Tower in the background
+a close up of a busy city street with tall buildings and Smith Tower observatory in the background

 The Smith Tower, built 1914